georgestarcher/Splunk-Alert/README.md

 * You may need to edit the path to the Splunk log folder for the path to write the optional debug file
 * If you want to use the debug change the debug flag to 1 from 0

+###X-ARF

+* Review the README.md in the X-ARF for the abuse reporting scripts and explanation